lantins/float64-website/source/blog/2014-08-20-php-fpm-sockets-apache-mod-proxy-fcgi-ubuntu.md

 ## Apache 2.4 and mod_proxy_fcgi

-Apache 2.4 and `mod_proxy_fcgi` has worked nicely with PHP-FPM using TCP/IP sockets for some time with just the stock apache httpd and php.net releases.
+Apache 2.4 and `mod_proxy_fcgi` has worked nicely with PHP-FPM using TCP/IP sockets for some time with just the stock Apache httpd and php.net releases.

 I'm pleased to see a couple of recent improvements: